 Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 Skin cancer is the most common form of cancer in the United States.
 Around 9,500 Americans are diagnosed with skin cancer every day, and more than 2 people die of skin cancer every hour.
-Discover the most common symptoms, root cause factors and natural support strategies for skin cancer.
+Discover the most common symptoms, root cause factors, and natural support strategies for skin cancer.

 The two most common types of skin cancer are basal cell carcinoma and squamous cell carcinoma.
 A less common but more aggressive type of skin cancer is melanoma.

-Exposure to ultraviolet (UV) radiation from the sun or from tanning machines is the major cause of skin cancer.
+Exposure to ultraviolet (UV) radiation from the sun or tanning machines is the major cause of skin cancer.
 The main symptom of skin cancer is a new or changing bump, growth, lesion, mole, or rough patch of skin.
 These are usually found on parts of the body that are repeatedly exposed to the sun but can appear anywhere on the body.

 Conventional treatments for skin cancer include removal of the mole or lesion with surgery, freezing, medicated creams, or laser therapy.
 Chemotherapy, radiation, biological therapy, and targeted therapy may also be used.
 Fortunately, there are natural strategies you can implement to help prevent skin cancer and support the body’s ability to fight skin cancer.
 These strategies will be discussed in this article.